 The eighth bit is a break enable bit.
-This controls whether a break instruction in user mode will halt the processor for an external debugger (break enabled), or whether the break instruction will simply send send the CPU into interrupt mode.
+When applied to the supervisor CC register, this controls whether a break instruction in user mode will halt the processor for an external debugger (break enabled), or whether the break instruction will simply send send the CPU into interrupt mode.
 Encountering a break in supervisor mode will halt the CPU independent of the break enable bit.
 This bit can only be set within supervisor mode.
+However, when applied to the user CC register, from supervisor mode, this bit will indicate whether or not the reason the CPU entered supervisor mode was from a break instruction or not.
+This break reason bit is automatically cleared upon any transition to user mode, although it can also be cleared by the supervisor writing to the user CC register.